-Programs to address ELI households and those with special needs: although some programs, such as H1.13, H1.14, H1.16, H1.18 and programs addressing AFFH concerns explicitly target special needs and ELI households, all programs in this Housing Element will ensure an ongoing review of how these programs do, or do not, reach ELI and special needs households.
-This information will be tracked wherever possible and reported on an annual basis through the Annual Performance Report Requirements.
+Although some programs, such as those under Policies H 1.13, H 1.14, H 1.16, H 1.18, and programs addressing AFFH concerns, explicitly target special needs and ELI households, all programs in this Housing Element will ensure an ongoing review of how these programs do, or do not, reach ELI and special needs households.
+This information will be tracked wherever possible and reported on an annual basis through the Annual Progress Report requirements.